chef-cookbooks/iptables/README.md

 `name` parameter.
 The rule will get added to the local system firewall through notifying the `rebuild-iptables` script.
 See __Examples__ below.

+NOTE: In the 1.0 release of this cookbook the iptables_rule definition was converted to a LWRP.
+This changes the behavior of disabling iptables rules.
+Previously a rule could be disabled by specifying `enable false`.
+You must now specify `action :disable`

 Usage
 =====